Dziady (wandering beggars): The social position of dziady

 Dziady came mainly from rural communities, from among people who for various reasons (illness, old age, lack of work) could not work on the land and in the 'dziady's craft' they sought a source of income.
-Sometimes, however, there were also people with a certain education among them, whose various life paths (participation in wars, loss of property, conflicts with the law) forced them to undertake such activities.
+But sometimes there were also people with a certain education among them, whose various life paths (participation in wars, loss of property, conflicts with the law) forced them to undertake such activities.
 The position of dziady in traditional rural communities was generally very high.
 On the one hand, they were respected as pilgrims, 'God's wanderers', almost holy people with a broad knowledge of 'this' and 'that' world.
 For this reason, they were expected to arrive, were willingly accepted into people's homes and were generously donated.
 On the other hand, it was feared that the offended dziad might be dangerous and, for example, cast a curse on a host that was not very hospitable.
 Therefore, in the past, there was a common belief that wandering dziady could not be refused support.

 In urban and modern communities dziady were very often treated as fraudsters who, under the 'cloak of misery', were looking for an easy income, in various, often sophisticated ways, using human naivety.
 They were accused of various types of deception (mainly simulation of disability), of evil deceit (theft, robbery, witchcraft), and of having a well-organized corporate activity (dziady's guilds, dziady kings), and of being rich.

 World War II, and the social and political changes it brought about, put an end to the activity of itinerant dziady.
 With the gradual disintegration of traditional folk culture and the technical and world-view changes brought about by modernization, dziady ceased to be seen as representatives of the world of the dead or singers and providers of news, and thus ceased to perform important social functions.
 In addition, the socialist system introduced in Poland assumed a planned liquidation of the 'begging procedure', which significantly hindered the lives of the last representatives of this profession.